pragmint/open-practices/capabilities/job-satisfaction.md

 ### Train Your Team To Have Crucial Conversations

 A crucial conversation is a high-stakes discussion where differing opinions and strong emotions must be handled carefully to achieve constructive outcomes.
 These conversations foster open communication, trust, and psychological safety, ensuring that concerns and conflicts are addressed directly.
 By promoting shared accountability and learning from mistakes, crucial conversations enhance collaboration and drive continuous improvement across teams.

-### Start a Community of Practice

-Starting a community of practice means providing a dedicated space where a variety of practices (like demonstrations, workshops, book clubs, etc.) can be performed.
-This collaborative environment fosters continuous learning, sharing of best practices, and collective problem-solving.
-By bringing together practitioners with shared interests, a community of practice can drive innovation, enhance skills, and promote a learning culture.
-This sense of connection and growth empowers employees to feel fulfilled and invested in their work.

 ## Adjacent Capabilities